 I took my kids back—90 million years to be exact—on a prehistoric trip to Field Station: Dinosaurs in Leonia, NJ.
-Nestled into Bergen County’s Overpeck Park, we amazingly entered the past, thanks to robotics, bringing these enormous, extraordinary creatures back to life.
+Nestled into Bergen County’s Overpeck Park, we amazingly entered the past, bringing these enormous, extraordinary creatures back to life thanks to robotics.
 And if your kids are up on their dino facts, this is the (almost) real deal—paleontologists have worked to ensure the exhibit utilizes the latest theories and discoveries in paleontology, geology, and environmental studies.
 It was a mind-blowing adventure at this Jurassic-like park, the only one on the East Coast (the other location is in Kansas), and my kids loved every minute of it, even becoming super paleontologists during our trip back in time.
 Read on for our prehistoric journey, and for more fun adventures around New Jersey, check out the 13 NJ Amusement Parks To Get Your Thrills Out This Summer Guide.

 Get your passport stamps around the park